yvan-sraka/esgi-rust/src/p1/libppm.md

-# Big project guidelines: a not so simple PPM image manipulation library
+# `libppm`: a not so simple PPM image manipulation library

 Goals: Manipulating IO, Memory, Concurrent programming with threads and exposing Rust function through Foreign Function Interface.